MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/perfsdk-tutorial.md

 ### Test the sandbox environment

-For this step, you must have a developer topology.
-Follow the instructions in the previous section.
-You must follow these additional steps to establish trust between your developer topology and/or the Visual Studio Online test agent.
+Up to this point, these instructions have made the assumption that you have a developer topology where the AOS machine is also your development machine.
+If you would like to test a sandbox environment, you must follow these additional steps to establish trust between the sanbox and the computer running the load tests.
+The computer running the load tests may be either your development machine or the test agent created by Visual Studio Online.

-1. Establish a Remote Desktop connection to your AOS machine, and copy over the **.cer** file.
+1. Establish a Remote Desktop connection to your sandbox AOS machine, and copy over the **.cer** file.
 Double-click the file to install it.
 When you're prompted for the certificate store, select **Personal**.
 2. Start IIS, and find **AOSService** in the list of sites.
 Then select **Explore**, and find the **wif.config** file.
 Update this file by entering the certificate and authority name.
 (Use the values from the certificate that you generated earlier.)

     [![Updated wif.config file](./media/wif-updated.jpg)](./media/wif-updated.jpg)